Mount Gambier: St Andrew's Church

 St Andrew's Presbyterian Church was built in 1871 in Gothic Revival style.
 Its spire has been rebuilt or repaired several times: in 1885, 1897 (after it was damaged in an earthquake), 1928, and again in 1980.
 The building was renamed St Andrew's Uniting Church after a merger of several denominations, and was inscribed on the South Australian Heritage Register.
-Owing to the escalating costs of repairs, the church voted in October 2025 to sell the building, and the congregation will worship in another venur from January 2026.
+Owing to the escalating costs of repairs, the church voted in October 2025 to sell the building, and the congregation will worship in another venue from January 2026.

 Media

 Newspapers

 The local newspaper for Mount Gambier, Limestone Coast and South East region of South Australia is The Border Watch.
 It is published and available in the local area every Tuesday through Friday (with the exception of some public holidays such as Christmas Day).
 Daily newspapers from Melbourne (Herald Sun and The Age) and Adelaide (The Advertiser) as well as national newspapers such as The Australian and Australian Financial Review are also available.
 Some newspapers from nearby towns such as Millicent and Penola, specialty newspapers like the British International Express weekly newspaper, agricultural newspapers such as The Weekly Times newspaper from Victoria and The South Australian Stock Journal (published by Australian Community Media) and The Independent Weekly from Adelaide are also available from local newsagents.

 Historically, the town was served by multiple newspapers.
 Two earlier papers, the biweekly Mount Gambier Standard (3 May 1866 – 1874), and the South Eastern Star (2 October 1877 – 13 October 1930), were taken over by The Border Watch.
 Another, the South-Eastern Ensign (2 July 1875 – 30 June 1876), was also briefly printed.
 Later, a free commercial paper, the Exchange (1902 – 8 October 1942) ran in opposition to the Watch, and was published by the Clark family.
 However, it ceased when the Second World War caused paper restrictions and a decline in advertising.